-A human resources degree can widen your path to a fulfilling career, and when thinking about what you can do with a degree in human resources, there are plenty of jobs.
+When thinking about what you can do with a degree in human resources management, there are plenty of jobs you may be able to consider.
 Here we take a look at five career opportunities for a graduate with a Bachelor of Arts in Human Resources Management.

 What Is a Human Resources Degree?

 As HR takes a larger role in organizational decision-making, graduates have more opportunities to break into the industry.
-Here are five jobs you can do with a human resources degree:
+Here are five jobs you may be able to consider with a human resources degree:

 1. Corporate trainer